-The design addresses many of the issues raised in the Facilities Space Needs Analysis which was completed in 2015.
-The site plan features a new secondary access road for police personnel off of Magna Carta, improving the parking configuration which currently creates hazards between police vehicles and community center patrons.
+The 25,000 square-foot, two-story facility will be located at 350 N. New Ballas Road just north of the existing Government Center.
+The building was designed by ArchImages, with Paric in association with Navigate Solutions serving as Project Manager.
+The design addresses the issues raised in the Facilities Space Needs Analysis, which was completed in 2015.
+The site plan features a new secondary access road for police personnel onto Magna Carta Road, improving the parking configuration which currently creates hazards between police vehicles and community center patrons.
 The building will also include a training center and dedicated Emergency Operations Center, which is a critical component of managing public safety and security during major incidents.

-The schematic design, which was completed by ArchImages, is the result of several months of researching and planning.
+The schematic design is the result of several months of researching and planning.
 The architect worked with a user group consisting of key police and public works personnel, a citizen task force with representatives from key city committees, and a steering committee consisting of the City Administrator, Chief of Police and Public Works Director.

 Key considerations in the design included improved functionality and efficiency, addressing safety and security concerns, controlling costs, and planning for future growth.

 - City Awards Contract for Police Station Construction - February 2018

 - Architect Unveils New Police Station Renderings - November 2017

 - New Police Building Takes Shape - August 2017

 - Council Appoints Police Station Task Force, Hiring Architect - February 2017